The Difference Between Appraised Value vs. Market Value vs. Assessed Value

 When in the market to buy or sell a home, you’ll encounter many numbers.
-Though, none are more important than the listing price or home value.
+Though, none are more critical than the listing price or home value.

 What makes them different?
 It depends on where you are in your home buying journey and whether you’re the buyer or seller, of course.
 But to provide some clarity — let’s take a look at what market value, assessed value, and appraised value are.